 - Line 1: Initialize communication with the selected board.
 This must be called before any other functions that communicate with the board. - Line 2: Set the internal block clock frequency (in MHz).
-This must be called to insure proper timings in the pulse program. - Lines 7-10: Programs the board's pulse program memory. - pb start programming(PULSE PROGRAM) must be called before using the pb inst(..) function. - Instruction 1: Turn on bit 0 for 200.0 ms then continue to the next instruction.
-The address of this instruction is stored in the "start" variable. - Note: If the output is high for more than 5 clock cycles, it is necessary to turn off the short pulse feature by settings bits 21-23 of the flag bits to "111."
-This can be easily accomplished by using the C-macro "ON" defined in "spinapi.h." - Instruction 2: All bits off for 200.0 ms, then branch to "start." - pb_stop_programming() must be called before calling any other SpinAPI functions. - Line 12: Start the board executing the Pulse Program. - Line 13: Close communication with the board (Pulse Program execution will continue.)
+This must be called to insure proper timings in the pulse program. - Lines 7-10: Programs the board's pulse program memory. - Line 7: pb_start_programming (PULSE_PROGRAM) must be called before using the pb_inst(..) function. - Line 8, instruction 1: Turn on bit 0 for 200.0 ms then continue to the next instruction.
+The address of this instruction is stored in the "start" variable. - Note: If the output is high for more than 5 clock cycles, it is necessary to turn off the Short Pulse feature by settings bits 21-23 of the flag bits to "111."
+This can be easily accomplished by using the C-macro "ON" defined in "spinapi.h." - Line 9, instruction 2: All bits off for 200.0 ms, then branch to "start." - Line 10: pb stop programming() must be called before calling any other SpinAPI functions. - Line 12: Start the board executing the Pulse Program. - Line 13: Close communication with the board (Pulse Program execution will continue).